Go to Map

 My work focuses on working to build the capacity of non-profits and municipal officials engaged in community revitalization work.
 I'm chiefly involved with neighborhood planning, data analysis, as well as policy and strategy development.

-My family vacations always included time to explore a different place and see communities beyond just the guidebook highlights.
+My family vacations always included time to explore different places and see communities beyond just the guidebook highlights.
 My work at NJCC helping communities throughout the state thrive is an extension of my love for cities and the people who make them unique.
 Passion for my work & my journey so far -

 After a year of AmeriCorps working with those experiencing homelessness in Phoenix, I went to graduate school at Rutgers University to study Planning & Public Policy.
 Very quickly, I got involved with Paterson Habitat for Humanity and now serve on the Board of Directors there.
 My work at NJCC helping communities throughout the state thrive is an extension of my love for cities and the people who make them unique.